-- a. maintain a record of all decisions relating to the Complaint; - b. notify the Associate Dean (Research), Head of School, relevant College Pro Vice-Chancellor, Deputy Vicec. define and document the scope and Terms of Reference for the Preliminary Assessment.
+a. maintain a record of all decisions relating to the Complaint;

-Chancellor (Research and Innovation), or Dean of Graduate Research, as needed regarding the Complaint, process updates, and any decisions or outcomes; and
+- notify the Associate Dean (Research), Head of School, relevant College Pro Vice-Chancellor, Deputy Vice-Chancellor (Research and Innovation), or Dean of Graduate Research, as needed regarding the Complaint, process updates, and any decisions or outcomes; and - c. define and document the scope and Terms of Reference for the Preliminary Assessment.